OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

     int cilk_reducer(idp, reduce) type4; // not the same as type3
 ```

-In the current version of OpenCilk the callbacks may be omitted.
+In the current version of OpenCilk the callbacks may be omitted in
-This behavior may be removed in a future version of OpenCilk.
+contexts other than definition of a variable.
+This behavior may be
+removed in a future version of OpenCilk.

 In the current version of OpenCilk the arguments to `cilk_reducer`
 are evaluated each time a reducer is created.
 This behavior may